Aucuba japonica 'Rozannie'

 - Hardiness: fully hardy

 Lustrous, dark green leaves and small clusters of red-purple flowers in April and May, followed by large, bright red berries.
 This compact Japanese laurel is perfect for a small shady site.
-Tolerant of dry shade and urban-pollution, it has bisexual flowers, but if you want a big crop of berries, try planting it alongside a 'male' variety.
+Tolerant of dry shade and urban-pollution, it has bisexual flowers, but if you want an even bigger crop berries, try planting it alongside a 'male' variety.

 - Garden care: To promote bushy growth prune straggly branches in spring.
 Apply a generous 5-7cm (2-3in) mulch of well-rotted garden compost or manure around the base of the plant after pruning.